OliPi-Project/olipi-moode/README.md

 ```

 > Release note:
+>   - Improved  management of rotary encoder and its parameters in config.ini.
 >   - Ready-script replaced by a systemd service with starting animation waiting for Moode to start. you can disable ready-script in Moode.
 >   - It is no longer necessary to activate the "lcd updater", infos is retrieved via mpd or locally.
 >   - FBTFT overlay for SPI screens.